The Tiny Miracles approach lifts impoverished communities into the middle class within 10 years

 This is why at Tiny Miracles we believe in a holistic approach to breaking the poverty cycle with the communities we work with: The only way to truly empower people to transform their lives is to identify and tackle all the challenges simultaneously, as an eco-system.

-Focusing on 5 life areas- education, healthcare, life skills, income generation and happiness simultaneously, we enable communities to become self-supporting for generations to come.
+Focusing on 5 pillars- education, healthcare, life skills, income generation and happiness simultaneously, we enable communities to become self-supporting for generations to come.

 We believe all communities need resilience, creativity and flexibility in the face of change in order to become self-sustaining.
 This is why we always empower communities to take responsibility for their own further development, working together to determine both why and how to invest in themselves.